historic Carnegie Library building celebrated its anniversary, the

 gift of $5,000 in 1898.

 Carnegie had a good personal reason for building libraries.

 a letter to the Pittsburg newspaper, seeking public access to a

-private library which, to that point, had been reserved for mechanics and tradesmen.
-Carnegie
+private library which, to that point, had been reserved for mechanics

-provide a location for the building and annual taxes to support the library.
+It had to provide a location for the building and annual taxes to

-leader, no libraries would have been built.
+socialist leader, no libraries would have been built.
 Debs believed

 A weekly column syndicated in 109 East Texas newspapers